PremYekkali/StakingContract/README.md

 ## Known Limitations
 - Contract does not support early staking before the configured start time
 - Reward rate is fixed at deployment and cannot be modified
-- No emergency `withdraw` mechanism is implemented
+- No emergency `withdraw` mechanism is implemented for security reasons
 - Solidity version is locked to 0.5.7

 ## Disclaimer